 Images connected to EUS repositories will contain a minor version number in the SKU.
 For example, all of the following images come attached to EUS repositories:

 RedHat:RHEL:7.4:7.4.2019062107 RedHat:RHEL:7.5:7.5.2019062018 RedHat:RHEL:7.6:7.6.2019062116

 RHEL EUS and version-locking RHEL VMs

-Some customers may want to lock their RHEL VMs to a certain RHEL minor release.
+Some customers may want to lock their RHEL VMs to a certain RHEL minor release after provisioning the VM.
 You can version-lock your RHEL VM to a specific minor version by updating the repositories to point to the Extended Update Support repositories.
 You can also undo the EUS version-locking operation.